WKY Community Living

 2 pie crusts

-Filling: 2 leeks and one onion chopped and cook in pan w a little milk.
+Filling: 2 leeks and one onion chopped and cook in a pan w a little milk.

 Add 3 bags of frozen spinach already thawed and pressed to release liquid.